The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 Non-payment of fees

-In the event of non-payment of fees, or non-compliance of our payment terms, you will be responsible for all legal costs.
-We will look to revoke the service that we have provided to you.
-If revoking the service is not possible, then we may refer the matter to a debt collection agency.
+In the event of non-payment of fees, or non-compliance with our payment terms, you’ll be responsible for any legal costs that may result.
+We may also cancel the service that we have provided to you.
+If cancelling the service is not possible, we may refer the matter to a debt collection agency.

 Unlawful access or use